Arif Zakaria

-Arif Zakaria (born 11 November 1966) is an Indian actor.
-He has had roles in many films, beginning with his debut film Darmiyaan (1997), 1947 Earth (1998), Dance like a man (2004), and biographical projects Mardana and the controversial Nanak Shah Fakir.
+Arif Zakaria (born 11 November 1966) is an Indian actor who works in Hindi films.
+He played roles in many films, beginning with his debut film Darmiyaan (1997), 1947: Earth (1998), Dance Like a Man (2004), and biographical projects Mardana and the controversial Nanak Shah Fakir.

 Early life

 Arif Zakaria's uncle Rafiq Zakaria was a veteran politician from the Indian National Congress.
 His brother Asif Zakaria is also an INC politician and cousin Fareed Zakaria is an American journalist.
 Zakaria completed his graduation from Sydenham College of Commerce and Economics.

 Personal life

 Zakaria married Namrata Sharma, a Fashion Writer, in 2002.
 The couple divorced in 2010.